Al-Mazraa, Suwayda

+The town played a significant role in the Great Syrian Revolt of 1925–1927 that was led by Druze leader Sultan al-Atrash.

+In Al-Mazraa, Druze make up the predominant population, while Christians and Sunni Muslim Bedouins represent a minority.

+Etymology

+In the past, the town was called as-Sijen based on two stories: the first claims there was an ancient spring that dried up, and people said it had been “imprisoned” (which is the meaning of sijn in Arabic); the second suggests the existence of an old prison in the area.
+Later, the name changed to al-Mazraa (“The Farm”) due to the nearby Ain al-Mazraa (Mazraa Spring), known for its fresh water and the surrounding greenery that always crowns it.

 History

-The modern town was formerly known as "as-Sijn", and a site called "al-Mazraa", which means "the farm" in Arabic, was situated nearby to the southeast.
 A stone with an inscription dating from 179/80 CE. has been found in the town.
 Although the inscription dates from the Roman era in Syria, there is no other indication that the immediate region surrounding as-Sijn was part of the Roman province of Arabia Petraea at the time, and historian Glen Bowersock suggests the inscription was on "a wandering stone which had made its way to Sijn from some other place that was actually within the province of Arabia".